Player6734/power-led/README.md

-# power-led
+# power-led installer
 an easy and straightforward way to install ectool, and power-led at the same time.
-### what is power-led?
+## what is power-led?

-**A script that changes the color of the power button light** on 11th and 12th gen Framework 13 Laptops After seeing that it was possible to change the LED color of the power button i thought it would be great to use it as battery indicator, from this i made i tiny 10 lines script that would change it automatically. from that point it escalated into service files and i enjoyed the journey so continued, now i made a setup to automatically deploy it, download ectool, move it and most importantly: **it cleans up after itself**!
+**A script that changes the color of the power button light** on 11th and 12th gen Framework 13 Laptops.

+After seeing that it was possible to change the LED color of the power button i thought it would be great to use it as battery indicator, from this i made i tiny 10 lines script that would change it automatically. from that point it escalated into service files and i enjoyed the journey so continued, now i made a setup to automatically deploy it, download ectool, move it and most importantly: **it cleans up after itself**!
 Hope you like it!

 # installation: